arlac77/svelte-session-manager/README.md

 import { derived } from 'svelte';
 import { Session, login } from 'svelte-session-manager';

-// use localStorage as backng store let session = new Session(localStorage);
+// use localStorage as backing store let session = new Session(localStorage);

 // session may still be valid